Russia has yet to slow a Western arms express into Ukraine

 “So the Russians have to find the needle in this very big haystack to destroy the weapons and ammo they’re after and not waste scarce munitions on trucks full of printer paper or baby diapers or who knows what.”

 Even with this Western assistance it’s uncertain whether Ukraine will ultimately prevail against a bigger Russian force.
 The Biden administration has drawn the line at committing U.S. troops to the fight.
-It has opted instead to orchestrate international condemnation and economic sanctions, provide intelligence information, bolster NATO’s eastern flank to deter a wider war with Russia, and donate weapons.
+It has opted instead to orchestrate international condemnation and economic sanctions, provide intelligence information, bolster NATO’s eastern flank to deter a wider war with Russia and donate weapons.

 In mid-March, a Russian deputy foreign minister, Sergei Ryabkov, said arms shipments would be targeted.